-This can benefit a scene by creating drama, but for some, it can get in the way of what the filmmaker is trying to accomplish.
+This can benefit a scene by creating drama, but it can get in the way of what the filmmaker is trying to accomplish for some.
 You can resolve this problem by learning why LEDs flicker on camera and how to fix them.

 - How Do LED Lights Work in Photography?